 !Caution • The self-tapping screws of the restrictor slide must have been screwed back in the combustion chamber.

-- Do not throw away the restrictor slide, you may need it in the future. - Place back the glass pane, as described in section 5.10.2.
+- Do not throw away the restrictor slide, you may need it in the future. - Place plate (P) back in the combustion chamber. - Screw the 4 self-tapping screws back in plate (P).